kuzzleio/sdk-javascript/README.md

 Official Kuzzle Javascript SDK
 ======

-This SDK version requires Kuzzle v0.12 or higher.
+This SDK version is compatible with Kuzzle 1.0.0-beta.1 and higher

 ## About Kuzzle